phschott/HA_openkarotz/README.md

 Just enter IP or hostname or your Karrotz.
 Done!

 ## Known issues
-- Pulse light is not working
 - Default light color and pulse is not synced from status
-- Number of snapshots not refreshed after snaphot or cleanup (1' delay)